Jeremy Dauber

 jad213@columbia.edu

 Jeremy Dauber is the Atran Professor of Yiddish Language, Literature and Culture and, for a decade, directed the Institute of Israel and Jewish Studies at Columbia University, where he also teaches in the American studies program.
 For twelve years, he co-edited Prooftexts: A Journal of Jewish Literary History with Barbara Mann.
-His books include Antonio's Devils: Writers of the Jewish Enlightenment and the Birth of Modern Hebrew and Yiddish Literature (Stanford University Press, 2004); In the Demon's Bedroom: Yiddish Literature and the Early Modern (Yale University Press; 2010); The Worlds of Sholem Aleichem (Schocken Books, 2013); and Jewish Comedy: A Serious History (W.W.
-Norton, 2017).
-Both The Worlds of Sholem Aleichem and Jewish Comedy were finalists for the National Jewish Book Award.
-In 2021, Norton will publish his American Comics: A History, and his Jewish Lives biography of Mel Brooks will be released the following year by Yale University Press.
+His books include Antonio's Devils: Writers of the Jewish Enlightenment and the Birth of Modern Hebrew and Yiddish Literature (Stanford University Press, 2004); In the Demon's Bedroom: Yiddish Literature and the Early Modern (Yale University Press; 2010); The Worlds of Sholem Aleichem (Schocken Books, 2013); Jewish Comedy: A Serious History (W.W.
+Norton, 2017); American Comics: A History (W.W.
+Norton, 2021); and Mel Brooks: Disobedient Jew (Yale University Press: 2023).
+His most recent book, American Scary: A History of Horror from Salem to Stephen King (Algonquin: 2024), was named a best book of 2024 by the Boston Globe.